Menu

 Hungary

-Gabor’s career began in the writing staff of a daily serial at Grundy UFA in 1999.
-He became Creative Executive at the Budapest office of HBO Europe in 2010, responsible for all creative aspects of ...
+Gabor’s career began on the writing staff of a daily serial at the Australian-German firm Grundy UFA in 1999.
+He became a Creative Executive at the Budapest office of HBO Europe in 2010.
+In 2019, ...

 Complete bio